 I had given up eating donuts because eating just one was too hard.
-I sometimes get my morning coffee at Dunkin and try not to look at the tiers of donuts neatly displayed behind the cashier calling my name.
+I sometimes get my morning coffee at Dunkin and try not to look at the tiers of doughnuts neatly displayed behind the cashier calling my name.
 These are deep fried, sugar covered bliss.

 I ate donuts every Sunday morning that my father would pick up on the way home from church.
 Of course, I would play sports all day and run every calorie off.
 That is not working as an adult.
 Those donuts go right to my waist.
 So, I gave them up.

 I decided to try some donut recipes in my air fryer for a healthier take.
-I had never ever made my own donuts.
+I had never ever made my own doughnuts.
 When I looked for some donut recipes for an air fryer, the same recipe kept popping up.
 The main ingredient was that biscuit dough that comes in the can that you whack on the edge of your countertop to open.

 I did buy the can, but it is still sitting in my refrigerator.
 I just couldn’t wrap my head around donuts made from pre-made biscuit dough.
 I suppose it could work, but it seems to me like the texture would be off from what I think a donut should be like.
-I researched other donut recipes, most of which were intended for a deep fryer or the oven.
+I researched other doughnut recipes, most of which were intended for a deep fryer or the oven.
 The goal was to see if these could be adapted to an air fryer.

 Two of the recipes here are yeast risen, one recipe being gluten free.
 Another is for a baked (in the air fryer) recipe that rises with eggs.
 I have to say that the gluten free recipe turned out to be my favorite, and the donuts did rise.
 I don’t eat much gluten, but my family and friends do, so I bake with gluten grains for them.
 Gluten and yeast play nicely together.